Fammy/death-and-taxes/README.md

 ## How to play

-Arrow keys move (as does WASD).
+Arrow keys move and Z will restart when you die.
 Tax Grunt shoots automatically.
-Try not to die, but you will, it is certain.
+Try not to die, but you will—it is certain. 💀

 ## About